sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 | [private](#specinfrastructurevpcnetworksubnetscidrsprivate) | `array` | Required |
 | [public](#specinfrastructurevpcnetworksubnetscidrspublic)   | `array` | Required |

+### Description

+Network CIDRS configuration for private and public subnets.

 ## .spec.infrastructure.vpc.network.subnetsCidrs.private

 ### Description

-These are the CIRDs for the private subnets, where the nodes, the pods, and the private load balancers will be created
+Network CIRDs for the private subnets, where the nodes, the pods, and the private load balancers will be created

 ### Constraints